Chandu242003/Chandu242003/README.md

 - Education @ SIET
 - Intrested in sports
 - Fav❤️ Farming
 - Loking to create new application
+-Loking to become good coder